rimager/rimager.github.io/_posts/2014-12-10-Favorite-Student-Answers.md

 * This one isn't really a question from a student, just the following statement.
 It's 1 minute before the end of class on the last day of classes and the Final Project is Due.
 Student: "So, I haven't been here for the last 2 weeks and I was wondering if you could quickly give me an example of how to use this API I've never used so I can start to work on my project."

+* Implement a web form with a dropdown of colors for a T-Shirt.
+Using PHP, calculate the price for the number of items bought for the colour selected.The price per item depends on the selected colour, where: Blue, Green: $10 Red: $3, White: $40
+Answer: $40 = 2